Li Fook-kow

-Li Fook-kow, CMG, JP (15 June 1922 – 27 October 2011) was a Hong Kong government official.
+Li Fook-kow, CMG, JP (李福逑; 15 June 1922 – 27 October 2011) was a Hong Kong government official.
 He was the Secretary for Home Affairs and official member of the Executive Council and Legislative Council of Hong Kong.

 Biography

 Li was born on 15 June 1922 in Hong Kong to the Li family.
 His father, businessman and politician Li Tse-fong, founded the Bank of East Asia.
 Li Fook-kow was educated at the Massachusetts Institute of Technology.
 He joined the Hong Kong government as assistant education officer in 1954 and made a student officer.
 From 1972 to 1983, he was chief officer and the Director of Social Welfare from 1973 to 1977.
 He was also appointed Secretary for Home Affairs, holding the post from 1977 to 1980.
 After retirement from government, he became chairman of the Public Service Commission from 1980 and 1987.
 From March to October 1987, he was appointed Public Opinion Survey Office Monitor for the controversial constitutional reform on the 1988 Legislative Council election.